A minimal Kurepa tree with respect to club embeddings: -Completeness, Iteration and Chain Condition

-Now we prove that for a given stationary $S\subset [X]^\omega$ where $X$ is uncountable, the class of all $S$-complete forcings is closed under countable support iterations.
+Now we prove that for a given stationary $S\subset [X]^\omega$ where $X$ is uncountable, the property of being $S$-complete is preserved by countable support iterations.
 We follow the same strategy as in the proof of the similar lemma for proper posets in \cite{proper_forcing}.

-\begin{fact} Assume $S, X$ are as above, $\mathcal{P}$ is $S$-complete, and $\Vdash_{\mathcal{P}}"\dot{\mathcal{Q}}$ is $\check{S}$-complete$"$.
+\begin{fact} Assume $S, X$ are as above, $\mathcal{P}$ is $S$-complete, and $\Vdash_{\mathcal{P}}``\dot{\mathcal{Q}}$ is $\check{S}$-complete''.
 Then $\mathcal{P}*\dot{\mathcal{Q}}$ is $S$-complete. \end{fact} \begin{proof} Assume $M$ is suitable for $\mathcal{P}*\dot{\mathcal{Q}}$ and $M\cap X \in S$.
 Let $\langle p_n*\dot{q}_n : n \in \omega \rangle$ be a descending $(M, \mathcal{P}*\dot{\mathcal{Q}})$-generic sequence.
 Since $\langle p_n : n \in \omega \rangle$ is an $(M, \mathcal{P})$-generic sequence, it has a lower bound $p \in \mathcal{P}$.
 Moreover

 On the other hand, the $(M,\mathcal{P})$-generic condition $p$ forces that $M[\dot{G_{\mathcal{P}}}]\cap \mathbf{V}=M$ and consequently $M[\dot{G_{\mathcal{P}}}]\cap \check{X} \in \check{S}$.
 So it forces that the sequence $\langle \dot{q}_n : n \in \omega \rangle$ has a lower bound as well.
 Let $\dot{q}$ be a $\mathcal{P}$-name for such a condition, then $p*\dot{q}$ is a lower bound for $\langle p_n*\dot{q}_n : n \in \omega \rangle$. \end{proof}